 I feel this almost could have been called The Black Widow’s Little Sister.
-She plays a role almost equal to that of the title character.
+Yelena Belova plays a role almost equal to that of the title character.
 This was a generous decision on the part of Executive Producer Johansson.
-Natasha’s Mom and Dad are along for the ride, or at least people who pretended to be Mom and Dad.
+Natasha’s Mom and Dad are along for the ride too, or at least people who pretended to be Mom and Dad.

 It all begins in Ohio in 1995 when the sisters are six and eleven.
 The action starts almost immediately and pauses only occasionally throughout the film to give the audience a chance to catch their breath, and for some tender dialogue to play out on screen.

-One of the first surprises in the movie was the writers’ recognition that hero falls have been over used.
+One of the first surprises in the movie was the screenwriter's recognition that hero falls have been over used.
 They are a running gag, the source of some inter-character banter in a few classic Marvel moments of humor.
-These always lend some fun to these very numerous movies.
-And the Marvel Cinematic Universe (MCU) is so extensive that some might be reluctant to dive into yet another origin story about a beloved character, but don’t hesitate.
+The sparingly used jokes always lend some fun to these very numerous movies.
+And the Marvel Cinematic Universe (MCU) catalog is so extensive that some might be reluctant to dive into yet another origin story about a beloved character, but don’t hesitate.

 The movie stands on its own and many backstory elements are explained.
 General Dreykov has a large mostly off-screen role in Black Widow.
 He is the creator of the “Red Room” where “Widows” are trained to be a human-trafficked global army of female assassins, mind-controlled from a floating fortress.
 His indestructible secret weapon, called Taskmaster, appears throughout the film and has a secret to reveal.
 It kind of feels like a James Bond plot at this point.